wordpress-clients/hybrid/INSTALLATION.md

 ## Installing the Web service

 Since WordPress 4.7, there is no need to install anything.
-The WP-API is not part of the WP core!
+The WP-API is now part of the WP core!

 > If you do not have your WP setup yet, no problem `http://dev.julienrenaux.fr/wp-json` is set by default for you to try features.
 Change it when you are ready.